Yang8823/Yang8823/README.md

-### Hi there 👋 I am Yang, Currently, I am interested in abstract visual reasoning (AVR) and time series forecasting (TSF) and participating in Kaggle competitions.
+### Hi there 👋 I am Yang.
+Currently, I am interested in abstract visual reasoning (AVR) and time series forecasting (TSF) and participating in Kaggle competitions.
 If you share similar interests or would like to team up for a competition, feel free to connect or reach out!